PowerDNS/pdns/docs/settings.rst

 -  Default: whichever is default for `default-ksk-algorithm`_

 The default keysize for the KSK generated with :doc:`pdnsutil secure-zone <dnssec/pdnsutil>`.
-Only relevant for algorithms with non-fixed keysizes (like RSA)
+Only relevant for algorithms with non-fixed keysizes (like RSA).

 .. _setting-default-soa-name: